-A refundable pet deposit of \$300 for first pet and an additional \$50.00 refundable pet deposit for a second pet is required.
+A refundable pet deposit of up to \$300 per unit is required.
+For households with two pets, an additional \$50.00 refundable deposit may be collected, provided the total pet deposit does not exceed \$300.
 The pet deposit must be paid in full prior to bringing the pet onto the premises, unless a written payment agreement has been approved by Housing Kitsap.
 The deposit will be held separately from the standard security deposit.

 Assistance Animals (Service or Support Animals): Assistance animals are not considered pets and are exempt from all pet-related fees, deposits, and restrictions.
-This includes borth service animals (as defined by the Americans with Disabilities Act) and emotional support animals, which are protected under the Fair Housing Act and Section 504 of the Rehabilitation Act.
+This includes both service animals (as defined by the Americans with Disabilities Act) and emotional support animals, which are protected under the Fair Housing Act and Section 504 of the Rehabilitation Act.